 College, of course, gives many advantages to graduates.
 According to U.S. News and World Report, the average college graduate makes an additional $20,000 a year over their less educated competition.
 This can add up to almost a million dollars over the course of one’s career.

 Also see the 16 Best Online College Degrees for GED Graduates.

 Not surprisingly, GED holders are becoming ever more interested in these opportunities.
 But GED holders often find themselves in unusual circumstances.
-They are the sort of people who left high school to gain work experience or travel.
-They are the sort of people who are at a later stage in life and not necessarily able to leave their other commitments to go study at a brick and motor school.
-They are the sort of people who benefit from the flexibility and affordability that online degrees offer, and non-traditional approaches to education.
+They are the sort of people who left high school to gain work experience, and who are at a later stage in life and possibly not able to leave their other commitments to go study at a brick and motor school.
+And the sort of people who benefit from the flexibility and affordability that online degrees offer, and non-traditional approaches to education.

 Best Online Colleges for GED Holders